iamrutvikbarot/google-calendar-auto-scheduler/README.md

 ## 📅 How to Set Up the Script

-1. Create a Google Sheet named “Event Scheduler” and add the sample data.
+1. Create a Google Sheet.
 2. Open Google Sheets and create a sheet named “Event Scheduler” with the columns above.
 3. Open Apps Script Editor (Extensions → Apps Script).
-4. Copy and paste the code.gs script.
+4. Copy and paste the scheduleEvent.gs script.
 5. Click Run → Select scheduleEvents.
 6. Authorize the script when prompted.
 7. Check Google Calendar to see scheduled events.
-8. Run the script to schedule events.

 ## 📜 Script Code (`scheduleEvent.gs`)